-We have an opening for an Electronics Technologist/Sr. Electronics Technologist.
+We have multiple openings for an Electronics Technologist/Sr. Electronics Technologist.
 You will provide technical support for experimental research, prototype equipment development, installation, and commissioning primarily in RF accelerator technology for electron and ion beam production for nuclear science applications.
 You will be required to work both at the Livermore Site and Site 300.
-This position is in the National Security Engineering Division (NSED), within the Engineering Directorate supporting the Accelerator Installation and Operations efforts for the Nuclear and Chemical Sciences Division.
+These positions are in the National Security Engineering Division (NSED), within the Engineering Directorate supporting the Accelerator Installation and Operations efforts for the Nuclear and Chemical Sciences Division.

 - Provide design and update details, and recommend modifications to electronic circuits and systems designs.

 - Work from sketches, drawings, electronic schematics, verbal or written instructions, and solve problems to the sub-system or component level.

 - Prepare instructional guides for repairing, calibrating, and maintaining equipment and systems.

 - Provide general electronics technical support using appropriate electronics test methods and equipment.

 - Diagnose, debug, test, evaluate, design, upgrade, maintain, and repair moderately complex electronics systems, instrumentation, controls, data acquisition, and test equipment.

 - Acquire and analyze basic data and test results using known performance parameters to report results and identify problems.

 - Contribute to moderately complex preliminary design concepts and engineering decision process.